-Historically accurate military Sakae engine blueprint Developed on 42"x 30" uncut master sheet Expertly restored from original plans & vintage design drawings Real blueprint, developed from our vault of vellum masters Detailed orthographic military blueprint - translated to english
+Historically accurate military Sakae engine blueprint Developed on 42"x 30" uncut master sheet Expertly restored from original plans & vintage design drawings Real blueprint, developed from our vault of vellum masters Detailed orthographic military blueprint (English text)

 Nakajima's Sakae Prosperity engine

-As installed in a Mitsubishi A6M3 Zero, the Sakae 21 radial engine developed 1,020 hp. at 2,600 rpm. at 6,400 ft., turning a 10 ft.
+Continued from above… a Mitsubishi A6M3 Zero, the Sakae 21 radial engine developed 1,050 hp. at 2,600 rpm. at 6,400 ft., turning a 10 ft.
 3-in, diameter constant speed propeller, which is very similar to Hamilton Standard design.
 "Sakae" was the navy designation; the army called the first of the series the Ha-25 and later versions were designated Ha105, Ha115.
 Navy designations were NK1 Sakae 10, 20 and 30 series.

 A total of 21,166 were made by Nakajima; 9,067 were manufactured by other firms.
 Nakajima's Sakae Prosperity engine powered the: